ImFireGod/SteelSeries-Spotify-Linker/README.md

-  "display_seconds": true,  // Set to 'true' to display seconds, 'false' to hide "timer_threshold": 2,     // Set the number of seconds after which the clock will appear after pausing the song "spotify_fetch_delay": 2, // Represents the delay in seconds between each spotify API request "extended_font": true,    // Support for special characters (Japanese) "display_timer": true,
+  "display_seconds": true,  // Set to 'true' to display seconds, 'false' to hide "timer_threshold": 2,     // Set the number of seconds after which the clock will appear after pausing the song "spotify_fetch_delay": 2, // Represents the delay in seconds between each spotify API request "extended_font": true,    // Support for special characters (Japanese) [Requires a reboot] "display_timer": true,
   "display_player": true
 }